CalvnSamwel/Optical-Remote-Sensing_for-Vegetation-Hydrology-and-Productivity-Monitoring/README.md

 The script begins by defining the region of interest (ROI) and applying cloud masking to MODIS satellite images.
 The cloud masking functions remove cloudy and no-value pixels to ensure that only valid data is used for analysis.

 Vegetation Indices Computation
 The main part of the script computes NIRv and NDWI for each image in the filtered and cloud-masked collection.
-The equations used are:

-NIRv = (NIR−Red)(NIR+Red)×NIR
-NIRv=
-(NIR+Red)
-(NIR−Red)
-​
- ×
-10000
-NIR
-​

-NDWI
-=
-(
-NIR
-−
-SWIR
-1240
-)
-(
-NIR
-+
-SWIR
-1240
-)
-NDWI=
-(NIR+SWIR
-1240
-​
- )
-(NIR−SWIR
-1240
-​
- )
-​

-Where:

-NIR is the near-infrared band (Band 2 in MOD09GA)
-Red is the red band (Band 1 in MOD09GA)
+The equations imployed are presented in the methodology design folder:
-SWIR1240 is the shortwave infrared band (Band 5 in MOD09GA) Visualization and Analysis
+Visualization and Analysis
-The script generates time series plots of NIRv and NDWI to visualize vegetation condition over time.
+The script generates time series plots of NIRv and NDWI to visualize vegetation conditions over time.
 It also includes functions to compute vegetation anomalies, which represent the deviation of vegetation indices from their mean values over a 20-year period.
-This helps in identifying and quantifying abnormal vegetation conditions such as those caused by drought.
+This helps identify and quantify abnormal vegetation conditions such as those caused by drought.

 Image Statistics
 Additional layers are added to the map for visualization, including the median of the masked collection, the count of total observations, and the ratio of clear to total observations.
 These layers help in understanding the quality and coverage of the data used for analysis.